BarneyBuffet/docker-tor/docs/index.md

 This image exposes port `9050/tcp` and `9051/tcp`.

-Data can be persisted and config manual edited by mounting the `/tor`
+Data can be persisted and `torrc` config manually edited by mounting the `/tor` directory.

 ## How to use this image